vuejs/test-utils/README.md

 - yarn: `yarn add @vue/test-utils@next --dev`
 - npm: `npm install @vue/test-utils@next --save-dev`

-## Coming from Vue 2 + Vue Test Utils beta?
+## Coming from Vue 2 + Vue Test Utils?

-We are working on some documentation to help people migrate.
+We are working on [some documentation to help people migrate](https://vue-test-utils.vuejs.org/v2/guide/migration.html).

 At this point you will have better luck trying this out with a brand new Vue 3 app, as opposed to upgrading an existing Vue 2 app.
 Feedback and bug reports are welcome!

 ## Working with `.vue` files